Skip to main content

 Wolf-Kitchen-and-Oven-at-Yale-Appliance-in-Framingham

-The process of burning fat, along with the enhanced output of the burners, creates a semi-toxic brew of chemicals:
+Many stoves today have significantly higher output than they did 30 years ago.
+The process of burning fat, combined with the enhanced output of modern burners, creates a semi-toxic mix of chemicals:

-Carbon Monoxide, Nitrogen Dioxide, Formaldehyde, and particulate matter are all emitted into your home.
+Carbon monoxide, nitrogen dioxide, formaldehyde, and particulate matter are all emitted into your home.

 Factors Influencing Range Hood Height